mishaboyko/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 [image8]: ./examples/placeholder.png "Traffic Sign 5"

 ## Rubric Points
-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.
+### Here I consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+### Submission files

+in the ZIP-file, next to this Writeup, you can find:

+* Ipython notebook with code: *Traffic_Sign_Classifier.ipynb*
+* HTML output of the code: *Traffic_Sign_Classifier.html*

 ### Data Set Summary & Exploration

-#### 1. Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
+#### 1. Basic summary of the data set.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the standard python methods to calculate summary statistics of the traffic signs data set, since amount of labels == amount of images:

-* The size of training set is ?
+* The size of training set: 34799
-* The size of the validation set is ?
+* The size of the validation set: 4410
-* The size of test set is ?
+* The size of test set: 12630
 * The shape of a traffic sign image is ?
 * The number of unique classes/labels in the data set is ?